1 About the TMR Publishing Group

 8 Article assessment

-All of the thirteen journals published by TMR PUBLISHING GROUP LIMITED are so-called green journals, which reject any advertising.
+All journals published by TMR PUBLISHING GROUP LIMITED are so-called green journals, which reject any advertising.

 10 Manuscript language editing by authors

 For non-native English-speaking authors, we strongly recommend that authors seek out and use the services of a professional editing service provider, either a professional English language editing company or a qualified colleague.
 Based on their good reputation and reliable quality, the following biomedical editing companies were recommended: